Papariemann/todolist-in-Rust/Readme.md

-To do list app with some vim like-features in Rust, uh theres like already a gazillion to do lists out there so this is only for me to learn
+Terminal based to-do list app written in Rust, it probably has a bunch of bugs all throughout it but..

-:3
+I don't really care as long